Being Seen, Being Heard: Witnessing

 Few things are as healing as being truly witnessed — not for what you’ve done, but for who you are.
 Counselling offers a space to be seen, heard, and held without judgement.

-Soul Psychology vs Heroic Psychology
+Soul Psychology and the Limits of Heroic Psychology

 Thomas Moore’s Care of the Soul reshaped how I understand healing: not as fixing, but as tending.
 Soul psychology invites us to embrace human frailty, depth, and connection — not perfection or performance.